top of page

 E-mail: ganeves@icb.ufrj.br

-Bio: She holds a BS in Pharmacy from the Federal University of Rio Grande do Sul (2001), a master’s degree (2003), and doctor’s degree (2009) from the Graduate Program of Pharmaceutical Sciences from Federal University Federal of Rio Grande do Sul.
+Bio: She holds a BS in Pharmacy from the Federal University of Rio Grande do Sul (2001), a master’s degree (2003), and a doctor’s degree (2009) from the Graduate Program of Pharmaceutical Sciences from the Federal University Federal of Rio Grande do Sul.
 She has conducted postdoc research at GraceLab, Department of Neurosciences from the University of Pittsburgh, supervised by Professor Anthony A. Grace.
-Currently she supervises master's and PhD degree students within the Graduate Program in Pharmacology and Medicinal Chemistry at UFRJ, and Assistant Professor at the Graduate Program in Pharmacology at UFRJ.
-She is experienced in the areas of Pharmacology and Electrophysiology, with emphasis in neuropharmacology, she works mainly with the following themes: schizophrenia, depression, behavioural pharmacology, electrophysiology, dopamine, acetylcholine, memory, development of neuroactive drugs (Researcher ID K-7573-2012; ORCID 0000-0002-7027-3851)
+Currently, she supervises master's and Ph.D. degree students within the Graduate Program in Pharmacology and Medicinal Chemistry at UFRJ and Assistant Professor at the Graduate Program in Pharmacology at UFRJ.
+She is experienced in the areas of Pharmacology and Electrophysiology, with an emphasis in neuropharmacology, she works mainly with the following themes: schizophrenia, depression, behavioral pharmacology, electrophysiology, dopamine, acetylcholine, memory, development of neuroactive drugs (Researcher ID K-7573-2012; ORCID 0000-0002-7027-3851)

 Lines of research: Risk factors and new therapeutic approaches to Schizophrenia treatment and other neuropsychiatric diseases